 - 1. In the middle, write the problem (see examples on page 19, or use a local issue). - 2.
 On the top are the "symptoms" or outcomes of the problem.
-What is the effect of the problem?
-What effect does the problem have on the community? - 3.
+What is the effect of the problem? - 3.
 On the bottom, write the root cause of the problem.
 Explain that this is not always obvious, and people may spend lots of time trying to find the root causes.
 While we are using a simple example, point out that one of the root causes people selfishly litter is a very difficult issue to address. - 4.
 At the bottom, summarize your problem in 1-2 sentences and determine which SDGs this aligns with.
-Provide students with a list of SDGs on the screen/board to pick from, or print off extra of page 8-9.